Thursday, May 28, 2015

 Off-Roading Trail Etiquette

-Do: Keep Track of Your Group When off-roading in a group, it is the responsibility of every driver to keep track of the vehicle behind them via the rear view mirror.
+Do: Keep track of your group when off-roading in a group.
+It is the responsibility of every driver to keep track of the vehicle behind them via the rear view mirror.
+The bond of the convoy is sacred; maintaining a visual on the Jeep trailing you ensures no one is left behind or in distress

 Don't: Wheel spinning: Ordinarily, wheel spinning is the result of one of two things: Driver error or having the wrong equipment.
 Either one throws rocks or mud on other vehicles or can cause ruts in the trail, making it an unpleasant experience for the next person.
 If you find yourself in a situation where you are spinning excessively, try another line or turn around.